stardog-union/stardog-blog/content/posts/stardog4-gremlin-meets-semantics.md

 Stardog provides its customers a *semantic graph* technology for solving enterprise integration problems.
 A result of that dual commitment is that
-Stardog 4 seemlessly blends semantic and property graphs, SPARQL and Gremlin, and with repsects to the thesis of this post, Gremlin and semantic reasoning.
+Stardog 4 seemlessly blends semantic and property graphs, SPARQL and Gremlin, and with respects to the thesis of this post, Gremlin and semantic reasoning.
 Stardog 4 is a fully featured, TinkerPop-enabled graph database (OLTP) and processor (OLAP).